OICR/softeng-blog/_posts/minh_ha/2020-08-15-Argo-gateway.md

 ...

 We have been thinking of the UI as one piece of software, where in fact it was a collection of many smaller pieces of software, all living under the same roof of the same code base.
 Like a micro service back-end, these UI components had their own life cycle, but they also had cross-cutting concerns.
-Our architecture simply did not include a first-class citizen that was responsible for handling these cross-cutting concerns.
+The architecture simply did not include a first-class citizen that was responsible for handling these cross-cutting concerns.

-So we drew the following:
+As an example, certain data related to a user were managed by three different services:

+- **Service A** provides the identity (i.e user ID),
+- **Service B** provides the user's profile, which includes IDs of some documents of interest
+- **Service C** provides the content of said documents

+When a UI component needed to access certain documents for a given user, it had to be aware of the relationship between all three data sources.
+Although we did have a global store, the lack of tooling support for inspectibility and standard for when to use meant it was often not considered for use.
+This was further the case when write opperations were involved, as fear of creating side effects discouraged storring data in the global store.
+Although in hindsight, we could have placed more focus on front-end architecture, it ultimately did not sit right with us that so much of these business logics were bundled in the UI in the first place.

+We searched for ways to remove the burden of managing cross-cutting concern from the UI, and arrived here:

 ...

+This would not have been immediately clear for us as a path forward, without some past experience with GraphQL.
+GraphQL was a technology the team had been experimenting with, but it never became a central piece of our tech stack.
+Some of the services built in KF were using GraphQL, but we made a big mistake of cheating GraphQL as if it was REST.
+They were individual services with GraphQL interfaces, but it was left to the consumer (i.e the UI) to coordinate between them.
+The n+1 problem that GraphQL is known for solving still remained in our experiments, and other benefits we saw did not justify the learning required.